 - Community Design Guidelines

 - Business & Service Associations

 - Property Standards By-law

 - Non-financial Assistance

 - Other municipal programs:

 - An on-going urban furniture program is in effect for replacing benches, garbage receptacles, and ornamental features in municipal parks.
 Many of the settlement areas have had urban design-related projects prepared or implemented in recent years, including beautification efforts like gardens, hanging baskets, seasonal displays, welcome signs, decorations, and banners.
+The City's Sponsorship and Dedication Program offers opportunities to further these efforts and honour someone special with contributions likes dedicating a tree or park bench.

 - Community Partnership and Development Funds provide funding opportunities for Beautification Projects, Culture Funding and Special Events.

-- Legacy CHEST Funds in Bobcaygeon and Lindsay are given to non-profit, community based organizations and individuals that provide programs, projects, services, or activities that

-enhance the quality of life for residents in the areas of health, arts, culture, heritage, education and the environment.

-50/50 Community Project Capital Funding Initiative helps community organizations complete capital projects.
+- Legacy CHEST Funds in Bobcaygeon and Lindsay are given to non-profit, community based organizations and individuals that provide programs, projects, services, or activities that enhance the quality of life for residents in the areas of health, arts, culture, heritage, education and the environment. - 50/50 Community Project Capital Funding Initiative helps community organizations complete capital projects.
 This program provides for the betterment of City facilities and parks.